mtoan2111/Exttool/Readme.md

 2) Install other prerequisite.

 **Note**: some packages can be different if you use other subject.
-You need install all prerequisite package(s) to compile your subject
+You need to install all prerequisite package(s) to compile your subject successful
 ```bash
 sudo apt-get update
 sudo apt-get install python-dev